Millions are turning to AI for therapy

 Rather than try to patch up general-purpose chatbots, some researchers are trying to build specialised ones, hoping to keep the chattiness of LLM-based bots while making them safer for their users.
 In 2019 a team at Dartmouth College began work on a generative-AI model called Therabot.
 Although Therabot is based on an LLM, it is fine-tuned with a series of fictional conversations between therapists and patients written by the bot’s creators.
 The hope is that such specialised training will make the bot less prone to the sort of errors that general-purpose software can make.

 In a trial whose results were published in March, Therabot achieved an average 51% reduction in symptoms of depressive disorder and a 31% decline in symptoms of generalised anxiety disorder, compared with people who got no treatment.
-Therabot’s creators next plan to test it against psychotherapy.
+Therabot has not yet been released.
+Its creators next plan to test it against psychotherapy.
 If that goes well, they hope regulatory approval will follow.

 Slingshot AI, an American startup, recently launched Ash, which the firm billed as “the first AI designed for therapy”.
 Unlike ChatGPT, says Neil Parikh, one of the firm’s founders, “Ash is not an instruction-following model.”
 Instead of doing what its users tell it, he says, Ash is designed to push back and ask probing questions.
 The bot can choose one of four different therapeutic approaches depending on what it thinks would be best.